Nihility-Shift/ImprovedScoop/README.md

 - Faster pull speed
 - Larger catch radius
 - Does not collect mission items (decoy, power fuse)
+- Automatic processing of alloys and biomass
+- Eject lures (or other configured items) by placing them in the scoop

 ### 🎮 Client Usage